adobe-type-tools/afdko/docs/AFDKO-Overview.md

 This program is the Adobe auto-hinter.
 It is used by several AFDKO tools. otfautohint can be used with UFO files (cubic outlines), and OpenType/CFF or Type 1 fonts.

+### `checkoutlinesufo`

+With the `-e` option, `checkoutlinesufo` is used to remove overlaps.
+When working with UFO files, the results of overlap removal are written to a new layer (`com.adobe.type.processedglyphs`), the original glyph is not touched.

 ### `makeotf`

 This program will build an OpenType/CFF font from a font (source) file and auxiliry metadata files.